qiang-yi/GEOG476/lecture/lec4_css_template.md

 <img src="images/fig9-4.jpg" width=650><br>

 Second, please build a website to describe yourself, your band, your pet, your business or anything you are interested.
 I recommend you to start the development from a CSS template in the [W3C school website](https://www.w3schools.com/w3css/w3css_templates.asp) or using Mobirise.
 Upload the website to the UH server and send me the URL to your website through Laulima.
->Note: you can only upload up to 70M in the webserver.
+>Note: you can only upload up to 70M in the UH web server.
 So please try not to use lots of large pictures.